 I really wanted to like Dil Se.
 It seemed like it was trying to do something edgy and different, and I always respect films for venturing outside of mainstream formula.
 Yet, that in and of itself is no guarantee of quality filmmaking, just like cliched genre-tropes are no guarantees of movie failures.
 In every case, a film has to deliver a solid screenplay combined with a directorial effort that realizes those concepts in effective ways, and Dil Se just doesn’t do that.
 It’s a fun experience for well written Rahaman music, which is among the best in the world, and its symbolic imagery that hints at deeper spiritual themes is commendable, but as a narrative film with a story to tell and characters you care about, it feels lacking.
 I appreciate movies that try, but simply trying is not enough.
 A movie that tries is not necessarily a movie that is good.

 SUMMARY & RECOMMENDATION: Dil Se could’ve been a masterpiece with a script rewrite or two, or perhaps a better lead actress.
 The central love story feels contrived and artificial.
-Almost none of the fireworks between Khan and Koirala are believable.
+Shah Rukh Khan and Manisha Koirala have zero chemistry despite the former’s best efforts.
 The interesting premise of the tragic, doomed relationship is never used to its full potential.

 — However… Dil Se also possesses a powerhouse soundtrack, beautiful musical sequences, great location-photography, and an intriguing setting.